scwiersdorf/scwiersdorf.github.io/_posts/2020-05-19-TheInternet.md

 ---
-title: Things Social Media Would Have You Believe:
+title: Things Social Media Would Have You Believe
 ---

 People respond violently to everything.